KC-7/flask-sqlachemy-task-manager/README.md

 ## Credits
 - The app was created by following a Code Institute Walk Through Module as part of their Full Stack Developer Dimploma Course.

+- The following sites were used as noted above: materializecss, Font Awesome, ElephantSQL, Heroku, etc.

 - Please note that the README file was generated using an AI language model, ChatGPT(3.5), which has certain limitations and may contain inaccuracies.
 This tool was used to document the project for future reference.